-Figure 13 shows typical dimming characteristics for the MV1011SC.
+Figure 12 shows typical dimming characteristics for the MV1002SC.

-Since the current detection threshold changes with REF pin voltage V{REF} , the output current can be adjusted using V{REF} .
+Since the current detection threshold changes with REF pin voltage $V{REF}$ , the output current can be adjusted using $V{REF}$ .
 Apply a DC voltage to the REF pin and adjust the voltage to enable linear dimming control.
 In addition, sending a PWM signal of 1 kHz or less to the REF pin and controlling the duty cycle enables PWM dimming.
-Reducing V{REF} automatically switches operations from critical conduction mode to discontinuous conduction mode, allowing adjustments of the output current to very low levels, even with linear dimming.
+Reducing $V{REF}$ automatically switches operations from critical conduction mode to discontinuous conduction mode, allowing adjustments of the output current to very low levels, even with linear dimming.

-[A] frequency modulation region and [B] off-time modulation region shown in Figure 13 are automatically switched over based on a comparison of Toff (CRM) and Toff (DCM) on the IC.
+[A] frequency modulation region and [B] off-time modulation region shown in Figure 12 are automatically switched over based on a comparison of Toff (CRM) and Toff (DCM) on the IC.
 Toff (CRM) is the off-time in critical conduction mode (sum of toff1 worked out by the formula in Figure 5 on page 8 and the resonant period toff2).
-Toff (DCM) is the forced off-time determined on the IC based on V{REF} .
+Toff (DCM) is the forced off-time determined on the IC based on $V{REF}$ .
 When Toff (CRM) > Toff (DCM), the operating mode switches to the [A] frequency modulation region.
 When Toff (CRM) < Toff (DCM), the operating mode switches to the [B] off-time modulation region.
 The REF pin voltage for switchover changes with input/output conditions, choke inductance, and other parameters.
 Calculate the forced off-time Toff (DCM), using the following approximation formula as a guide.

-Toff (DCM)
+Toff (DCM )

 $$\cong \frac{64.35}{45.9 \times V{REF} - 9.9}$$

-[μs] (0.24 V < V{REF} < 0.7 V)
+[μs] (0.24 V < VREF < 0.7 V)

-The lower chart in Figure 13 shows a graph of REF pin voltage and off-time.
+The lower chart in Figure 12 shows a graph of REF pin voltage and off-time.
 The red curve represents Toff (CRM).
 The green curve represents Toff (DCM).

-If V{REF} is equal to or below the oscillation-off REF pin threshold voltage (Vth_REF_sp), the operation will switch to the [C] Oscillation off region.
+If $V{REF}$ is equal to or below the threshold (about 0.2 V), the operation will switch to the [C] minimum dimming region, in which the IC operates with Ton\min and Toff\max.